corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 ## CompositeKey.java

 A tree data structure that enables the representation of composite public keys, which are used to represent the signing requirements for multi-signature scenarios.
-A compotistee key is a lit of leaf keys and their contributing weight.
+A composite key is a list of leaf keys and their contributing weight.
 Each leaf can be a conventional single key or a composite key.

 Keys contribute their weight to the total if they are matched by the signature.